JFryy/go-crtsh-helper/README.md

 )
 ```

-Use the GetCerts method for a single organization/domain
+Use the GetCerts method for a single organization/domain or multiple domains
 ```go
 func main() {
 	// Print Issuer and NameValue certificates for a domain and subdomains